claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

 - What I've done is go into system preferences and set up a hot key - if you click the right hand alt / option key, that'll do it.
 It's a toggle, so you can press again to retore things to how they were.
 - System Preferences => Mission Control => Show Desktop - select "Right Option"

+### Maximise window on Mac without creating separate desktop / space

+- double-click title bar at top of window to get it to fit Mac screen

 ### When dock / system tray moves to another monitor

 - If you drag the mouse to the bottom of a screen and keep dragging, the dock will move to that screen.